Hiferia/DataStructures/README.md

 # DataStructures
-Some test with Data Structures, at the moment just Linked List and Doubly Linked List.
+Some test with Data Structures, Linked List, Doubly Linked List, Sets and Dictionaries

 For the Linked List there are these functions:
 - "remove"